mirshahzad/mirshahzad/README.md

 ### Hi, I'm Shahzad!

-## I am an information security specialist with more than two years of professional experience, a researcher with multiple research projects experience with different professors, and a writer.. 👋
+## An Information Security Specialist with more than two years of professional experience
+## A Researcher with multiple research projects experience with different professors, and
+## A Writer 👋

 - 🔭 I am available to a vigilant team and a supportive organization where I can grow and utilize my expertise, and contribute to the tech community as well as to the planet.
 - 🌱 I am open to work in junior-level positions (Analyst, Engineer, Researcher, Administrator) related to information security/cyber security domain on remote basis.